Clubs & Organizations

 About the club

 The purpose of the Martial Arts Club is to provide opportunities for students of Sachse High School to learn about, and participate in, the Martial Arts and self defense world.
 The team competes in local and state tournaments also they have the opportunity to get in the state ranking.
+Students will actively and safely train in Karate, Taekwondo, Kung Fu, and Self-Defense.

 Sponsor